Stormwater Pollution Prevention & MS4

 - Household hazardous wastes — insecticides, pesticides, paint, solvents, used motor oil, and other auto fluids — can poison aquatic life.
 Predatory and scavenging animals, as well as people, can become sick or die from eating diseased fish and shellfish or ingesting polluted water.

-- Pollution can clogs pipes and drains, increasing the potential for flooding.
+- Pollutants can clog pipes and drains, increasing the potential for flooding.

 - Polluted stormwater can also find its way into sources of drinking water.
 This, in turn, can increase water treatment costs and adversely affect human health.